MLB players' families grapple with rising online threats as sports betting surges

 The Astros contacted MLB security and the Houston Police Department following the threats to McCullers.
 An police spokesperson said Thursday that it remains an ongoing investigation.

-McCullers, who has two young daughters, took immediate action after the threats and hired 24-hour security for his family.
+McCullers, who has two young daughters, took immediate action after the threats and reached out to the team to inquire about what could be done to protect his family.
+Astros owner Jim Crane stepped in and hired 24-hour security for them.

 “You have to at that point,” he said.